Signs of Child Abuse

-Reporting child abuse only takes a minute.
-Err on the side of safety.
-If you think a child is being abused, report it today.
-Reporting is a way to prevent further abuse and get the family the help they need.
-Everyone has a moral obligation and, in many cases, a legal responsibility to take action to stop abuse.
+Reporting child abuse only takes a minute, but it also takes courage and the commitment to keeping children healthy and safe.
+If you’re concerned about a child or family, but aren’t sure whether it’s abuse, err on the side of safety.
+Reporting provides the opportunity to prevent or stop abuse and enable the family to get the help they need.
+Everyone has a moral obligation and, in many cases, a legal responsibility to take action to end child abuse and neglect.
 Here are some ways you can help.

 - Call 911 or the military police if you witness violence or know someone is in immediate danger.

-- Report suspected child abuse or neglect—by law, you must report it.
-Make your report to the installation FAP or the local child protective services office.
-You can also call your state's child abuse reporting hotline or contact Childhelp at 800-4-A-CHILD (422-4453).
+- Report suspected child abuse or neglect to the installation Family Advocacy Program and the local child protective services or child welfare office.
+You can also call your state's child abuse reporting hotline or Childhelp National Child Abuse Hotline at 800-4-A-CHILD (422-4453).

 - Help is available.
 Your installation's Family Advocacy Program provides counseling and support to help address issues contributing to stress within the home.
 The program can connect you with the network of community services available to strengthen families and promote resilience.
 To find your installation’s Family Advocacy Program, call Military OneSource, 800-342-9647, or visit MilitaryINSTALLATIONS.